lbilli/Jib.jl/README.md

 [Interactive Brokers](https://www.interactivebrokers.com/) API to communicate with their TWS or IBGateway.

-It aims to be feature complete, however it does not intend to support legacy versions.
+It aims to be feature complete, however it does not legacy versions.
 Currently, only API versions ~`v100`~ `v142+` are supported.

 The package design follows the official C++/Java